 What to consider when choosing between retail and ecommerce for your business

-Ultimately, business owners choosing between retail and ecommerce have three main considerations:
+Ultimately, business owners choosing between retail and ecommerce businesses have three main considerations:

-- Business model: Certain business models are better suited to retail, while others are better suited to ecommerce.
+Certain business models are better suited to retail, while others are better suited to ecommerce.
 So it’s important to ask questions to help make that determination upfront: Will you be using a wholesaler and distributor?
-Selling directly to consumers without a middle man?
+Selling directly to consumers without a third party?
 Selling products you’ve made on your own?